Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 Why Trust Floortek?
 It's About Experience

 At Floortek Coatings, we’re not just salespeople.
 We are concrete coating specialists.
-We’ve built our reputation on two things: using superior coating Products and providing an expert installation.
+We’ve built our reputation on two things: using superior coating Products And providing an expert installation.
 You can learn more about our mission on our About Us page.

 We’ve seen too many homeowners waste their money on epoxy floors that fail.
 It’s frustrating, and it’s why we only install polyurea systems.
 We believe in providing a permanent solution, not a temporary patch.